BrunoLevy/learn-fpga/LiteX/README.md

 - it has basic software support (a BIOS)
 - with some cores (VexRiscV) it can even run Linux (not possible with FemtoRV though)

+The remainder of this file contains the instruction to install LiteX and its dependencies.

 Install open-source FPGA development toolchain